vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 eulogised.
 Vide Pad.
 III.
 3. 13 ff, HV.
 II.
 763-768, KR 403-404.
 KV 326, SmK.
 358–59; worship of Keśava with flowers called muni (i. e.
 Agastya) for the whole month of K. excluding other flowers secures toward of Aśvamedha; TT, 147.

 Kārtika śu.
 1. Vide above under Divāli for the rites on this tithi; on su.
 2 worship of Yama ( NS 203, PC 83, SmK (377) and Bhrātrdvitīyā (vide pp. 207–208 above ); on su.
 3 worship of Satidevi ( AK folio 295–296 ); śu.
 4 Nāgacaturthi ( GK 81 ); śu.
 6 is called Mahāsasthi on which there is Vahnimahotsava (SmK 378, PC 102 ); special importance if it falls on Tuesday; śu.
 8 worship of Bhagavati ( KKN 424-425, KR 413 ); śu.
 9 is yugādi tithi (śrāddha without pindas may be performed) and Bhagavati pūjā ( KKN 424-25, KR 413 ); su.
 10 partake of curds and eat only in the evening (KV 425, KR 420 ); śu.
-11 is Bodhani or Prabodhini or utthāna-Ekādaśī when Visṇu rises from sleep (KKN 392, NS 205 ); this is specially sacred to śri–Vaisnavas; on this tithi there is the marriage of Tulasi to Visnu (SmK 366, 378, VR 384-86), vide also Bhisma-pañcaka vrata; there is Tulasīvivāha in Tamil and some other lands on 12th tithi; some observe Bodhana also on the 12th (KR 426 ); vide under Yogeśvara-dvādaśl; there is worship of Varāha avatāra (Var.
+11 is Bodhani or Prabodhini or utthāna-Ekādaśī when Viṣṇu rises from sleep (KKN 392, NS 205 ); this is specially sacred to śri–Vaisnavas; on this tithi there is the marriage of Tulasi to Viṣṇu (SmK 366, 378, VR 384-86), vide also Bhisma-pañcaka vrata; there is Tulasīvivāha in Tamil and some other lands on 12th tithi; some observe Bodhana also on the 12th (KR 426 ); vide under Yogeśvara-dvādaśl; there is worship of Varāha avatāra (Var.
 123. 8-11 q. by KKN 426 ) on this tithi; śu.
 13, vide Lipgārcanavrata; śu.
 14. on this there is Vaikuṇtha-caturdaśi, which see; on K. 14 the Brah, says that the mistress of the house in former ages took a tasty morsel of food, offered it to a hawk, and asked it to take it to Durgā and that she in the present age is to eat first on this day and then the husband has to offer honour to his wife ( KKN 425 quoting Brah. and KR 413-14); Kārtika Pūrnim, was called Mahā-Kārtiki, if the Moon and Jupiter on that tithi are both in the Krttikā (Pleiades ) nakṣatra of there is Robiṇi naksatra on it; KKN 372, VKK 481, SmK 406; HV II.
 181 (quotes Bhav U) to the effect that if in addition to the above the pūrṇimā falls on a Monday it is a very holy day, which occurs rarely (idrsi bahubhir yarṣair bahupunyena labhyate ); In the Sunao plates of Sangama-simha (in 292 of the Kalacūri era i. e.
 541 A. D.) there is mention of a grant to several brāhmaṇas of Bharukaccha ( modern Broach ) made on this day (E. I. X. p.
 72 ), also C. I I. Vol. IV Nos.
 9, 11, 16, 17, 30 (five grants made on Kārtiki Pūrpimā); vide HK 641, KR 430-431, NS 207 (for Mahākārtikl); on K. Full Moon also some celebrate Tulasi-vivāha (vide SmK 366); on K. Pūrnimā the Rathayātrā of Brahmā was celebrated (Pad.
 V. 17.
 217-253 ); on the Full moon

 List of vratas